blackguard/nd-plotter/README.md

 # ode-plotter

-Simple plotting utility for nonlinear dynamics attractors using the Plotly graphing library.
+Simple plotting utility for nonlinear dynamics attractors and other ODEs using the Plotly graphing library.

 Try it out [here](https://blackguard.github.io/ode-plotter/ode-plotter.html)